jakemalley/peri2organise/README.md

 peri2organise
 =============

-A organisation and management tool for school music departments.
+A organisation and management tool for Frome College music department.

 peri2organise aims to make organising and managing extracurricular peripatetic music lessons easier by providing tools to easily create